Toenail Fungus Doctors in Waxahachie, Corsicana & Ennis, TX

 The following tips can help from getting a toenail fungus or from getting reinfected after treatment.
 Since athletes foot is a common cause of toenail fungus, it must be addressed:

 - Wash your feet daily with antibacterial soap and water.
 Dry well between your toes afterwards.
 Wash your hands after touching your feet.

-- Trim nails straight across and do not push back the cuticles.
+- Trim your nails straight across and do not push back the cuticles.
 Keep toenail nippers clean and disinfected.

-- Change socks daily.
+- Change your socks daily.
 Change shoes daily as it takes 24 hours for leather shoes to completely dry from normal foot perspiration.

 - Treat your shoes twice a week with antifungal powder.

 - Remove your nail polish regularly to allow the toenails to “breathe”.

 Get Immediate Help If You Are A Diabetic